bitwombat/zf2-authentication-module/README.md

 ## Listening for events ##

-The authentication controller triggers three events, `log-in::success`, `log-in::failure` and `log-out`.
+The authentication controller triggers two events, `log-in` and `log-out`.
 The module provides its own `\Zend\EventManager\EventManager` and can be retrieved from the service manager using the  `deit_authentication_events` key.

 	class Module {